CiscoTestAutomation/genietrafficgen/docs/trex.rst

                 hltapi:
                     device_ip: trex-host # hostname/IP address of machine where TRex is running
+                    port: ssh-port # port to use when connecting via ssh, default 22
                     username: trex-hlt-user # username that will be used to acquire TRex ports
                     reset: true # should reset ports before test
                     break_locks: true # should force acquire TRex ports